lemourin/libcloudstorage/README.md

 The generic way to build and install it is:

-* `cmake`
-* `make`
-* `sudo make install`
+* `mkdir build && cd build && cmake .. && make && sudo make install`

 Optional dependency notes:

 * `libcryptopp`:

-  when  not  found,  `ICrypto`  interface  needs to  be  implemented,  can  be
+  when not found, `ICrypto` interface needs to be implemented
-  explicitly disabled with `--with-cryptopp=no`

 * `libcurl`

-  when not found, `IHttp` interface needs to be implemented, can be explicitly
+  when not found, `IHttp` interface needs to be implemented
-  disabled with `--with-curl=no`

 * `libmicrohttpd`

-  when  not found,  `IHttpServer` interface  needs to  be implemented,  can be
+  when not found, `IHttpServer` interface needs to be implemented
-  explicitly disabled with `--with-microhttpd=no`

 * `boost-filesystem`

-  when  found,  `LocalDrive` provider  representing  local  directory will  be
+  when found, `LocalDrive` provider representing local directory will be included
-  included, can be explicitly disabled with `--with-filesystem=no`

 * `mega`

-  when  not  found,  `mega`  cloud  provider will  not  be  included,  can  be
+  when not found, `mega` cloud provider will not be included
-  explicitly disabled with `--with-mega=no`

 FUSE:
 =====

-In `bin/fuse`  there is  implemented a  user space  file  system  using `fuse`
-(https://github.com/libfuse/libfuse) library.
-It will be  build when `fuse` is
-found  (unless explicitly  disabled  with `--with-fuse=no`).
-The file  system
-is  implemented  using `libfuse`'s  low  level  api;  however high  level  api
-implementation is  also provided.
-The  file system supports  moving, renaming,
-creating  directories, reading  and writing  new files.
-Writing over  already
-present  files in  cloud  provider  is not  supported.
-The  file system  uses
-asynchronous  I/O to  its full  potency.
-It  doesn't cache  files anywhere  by
-itself which implies no local storage  overhead.
-Most cloud providers are fast
-enough when it comes to watching  videos; with `mega.nz` being the fastest and
-`Google Drive` being the slowest.
+In `bin/fuse` there is implemented a user space file system using `fuse` (https://github.com/libfuse/libfuse) library.
+It will be build when `fuse` is found.
+The file system is implemented using `libfuse`'s low level api; however high level api implementation is also provided.
+The file system supports moving, renaming, creating directories, reading and writing new files.
+Writing over already present files in cloud provider is not supported.
+The file system uses asynchronous I/O to its full potency.
+It doesn't cache files anywhere by itself which implies no local storage overhead.
+Most cloud providers are fast enough when it comes to watching videos; with `mega.nz` being the fastest and `Google Drive` being the slowest.

 ## Windows:

-It is possible  to run `cloudstorage-fuse` under  `Windows` using `Dokan`
+It is possible to run `cloudstorage-fuse` under `Windows` using `Dokan` (https://github.com/dokan-dev/dokany).
-(https://github.com/dokan-dev/dokany).

 ## Usage:

-To add cloud providers to file system, first the cloud providers need to be
+To add cloud providers to file system, first the cloud providers need to be added.
-added.
 This can be done by calling:

 `cloudstorage-fuse --add=provider_label`